envoyproxy/gateway/site/content/en/v1.0.1/tasks/security/secure-gateways.md

 Follow the steps from the [Quickstart](../../quickstart) to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

-Follow the steps in the [TLS Certificates](#tls-certificates) section in the guide to generate self-signed RSA derived Server certificate and private key, and configure those in the Gateway listener configuration to terminate HTTPS traffic.
+Follow the steps in the [TLS Certificates](#tls-certificates) section to generate self-signed RSA derived Server certificate and private key, and configure those in the Gateway listener configuration to terminate HTTPS traffic.

 ## Additional Configurations

-Using the [TLS Certificates](#tls-certificates) section in the guide we first generate additional Secret for another Host `www.sample.com`.
+Using the [TLS Certificates](#tls-certificates) section, we first generate additional Secret for another Host `www.sample.com`.

 ```shell
 openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -subj '/O=sample Inc./CN=sample.com' -keyout sample.com.key -out sample.com.crt